joedski/musings/Vue General/Journal 2021-02-01 - Proxying Checkbox-Bound Arrays for Parent-Child Communication for Incremental Sub-Component Extraction.md

 - I presume that it's returning a new array each time, with the `value` item either appended to the end or removed from it.
     - I presume so because well behaved components should not mutate props they receive.

-If that's the case, then we should be able to trivially verify this:
+If that's the case, then we [should be able to trivially verify this](./Journal%202021-02-01%20-%20Proxying%20Checkbox-Bound%20Arrays%20for%20Parent-Child%20Communication%20for%20Incremental%20Sub-Component%20Extraction.files/determination-1-update-style/index.html)...

 ```html
 <template>